utilForever/CV/CV.typ

 )

 #resume-item[
-  - A Facebook community that researches reinforcement learning and shares related information
-  - Host meetups and studies periodically
+  - Review a variety of papers, from DQN to state-of-the-art papers introduced in the latest conferences
+  - Present and discuss 2 papers per week
+  - 100+@ papers
-  - 6000+@ members
+  - 100+@ members
 ]

 ~~